AshtonSBradley/PhaseSpaceTools.jl/docs/src/phasespace.md

 In this package we primarily focus on single mode problems, taking the general approach of sampling the Husimi-Q funcion, and then exploiting a simple convolutional relationship between the Husimi-Q and a particular choice of positive-P representation.

-Once choice of positive-P that can be made for any single mode density matrix is given by
+A particular choice of positive-P that can be made for any single mode density matrix is given by
 ```math
 P(\alpha,\bar\alpha) = \frac{1}{4\pi^2}\langle (\alpha+\bar\alpha^*)/2|\rho|(\alpha+\bar\alpha^*)/2\rangle e^{-|\alpha-\bar\alpha^*|^2/4}
 ```